AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/content-fragments.md

 ### Dynamic Image Delivery with a single specified parameter {#dynamic-image-delivery-single-specified-parameter}

-This example shows the use of a single specified parameter:
+The following example shows the use of a single specified parameter:

 ```graphql
 query ($seoName: String!) {